GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/install_openstack_on_gce.md

     --direction ingress \
     --allow tcp:8773-8777

-# The remaining 2 firewall rules are likely already created so don't worry if it
+# The following 2 firewall rules are likely already created so don't worry if it
 # fails with: "The resource 'bl/default-allow-http' already exists"
 gcloud compute firewall-rules create default-allow-http \
     --network default \